FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Installing_SecureTransport_Server_external_db_Unix.md

         -   **Use Kerberos configuration file** - When set to `false`, SecureTransport copies the file to the `<FDH>/conf` directory and synchronizes it between the nodes.
 The file can be updated via the *Use the Server Configuration Files* page.
             When the option is set to `true`, SecureTransport references the file directly by specified path.
 In this case, the file is not synchronized between nodes.
 You specify it per node.
 SecureTransport automatically reloads the Kerberos configuration when there’s a change in the file.

-13. The value for **Use existing database schema** depends on whether you are installing the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on a stand-alone server or the first server of an Enterprise Cluster, or on another clustered server:
+13. The value for **Use existing database schema** depends on whether you are installing the {{< SecureTransport/componentshortname >}} on a stand-alone server or the first server of an Enterprise Cluster, or on another clustered server:
     -   If you are installing the first server in a cluster or a stand-alone server, accept the default so that the installer creates the database schema.
     -   If you are installing the second or a subsequent server in the cluster, set **Use existing database schema** to `true` to use the database schema created when you installed the first server.